Stewartarmbrecht/my-solution/README.md

 After you run the build, you will need to scan the QR code on all devices to update your development build.
 8. **Install EAS Build on Device:**

-# DEPLOYMENT FLOW

-1. **Add Backend Features** - Make changes to the backend that only add new features that will not interfere with the existing production app.

-2.

 # OTHER NOTES
 ## Slow Http Connections